 The Hellenistic city wall, erected under King Lysimachus and at least 9 kilometers long, was built in 3C BC.
-Today more than 3 kilometers of it is extremely well preserved on the Bulbuldag and can be seen on the way to the House of Mother Mary.
+Today more than 3 kilometers of it is extremely well preserved on the Bulbuldag and can be seen on the way to the House of Virgin Mary.

 There were three entrances to the city; The Magnesian Gate (on the road the house of Mother Mary), the Koressos Gate (at the back of the Stadium) and the harbor.
 Strabon, one of the famous writers in antiquity, wrote that the city wall was 2,5-3 meters thick and fortified by watch towers.

 There is an important, well-preserved tower which was called as St Paul’s prison near the ancient harbor on the hill.
 According to the Bible, Paul went to Ephesus in his third missionary journey.
 In Ephesus Paul found followers of John the Baptist and baptized them in the name of Lord Jesus Christ.
 He laid his hands on them and the Holy Spirit came on them and they spoke with tongues and prophesied.

 Paul preached in the synagogue for three months, but when some hardened unbelievers spoke evil before the multitude, he separated the disciples from them and chose another place to teach daily.
 He continued this for two years, so that all Jews and Greeks in this Roman province of Asia (part of Asia Minor) heard the gospel of Christ.
 God did special miracles in Ephesus through Paul, as even the garments worn by him healed the sick and the demon-possessed.